flatiron/prompt/README.md

 });
 ```

+### Backward Compatibility

-Note that, while this structure is similar to that used by prompt 0.1.x, that the object properties use the same names as in JSON-Schema and are not backards compatible with prompt 0.1.x.
+Note that, while this structure is similar to that used by prompt 0.1.x, that the object properties use the same names as in JSON-Schema. prompt 0.2.x is backward compatible with prompt 0.1.x except for asynchronous validation.

 ### Skipping Prompts